wayism/org/content/books/african-american-wayism/_index.md

 Welcome to a profound journey of spiritual homecoming. **African American Wayism** offers a revolutionary approach to spirituality that honors African heritage while teaching universal Wayist principles — not as a rejection of your current path, but as a deepening of it through cultural wisdom that runs in your bloodline.

 Here is the <a href="https://www.amazon.com/African-American-Wayism-philosophy-spirituality-ebook/dp/B0F6THCK2P/" target="_blank" rel="noopener noreferrer">Amazon.com link</a>.
+E-books, print books, and audiobooks are also available from most online retailers.

 ## The Call to Remember